norahlo/PIPE/README.md

 # S/HUI
-Code for use with a new sensor based gesture controller
+Code for use with a new sensor based gesture controller I have created at the University of British Columbia.